autonity/docs.autonity.org/glossary/index.md

 ---

 ## Application Binary Interface (ABI)
 The binary-level interface between a smart contract and the [Ethereum Virtual Machine (EVM)](/glossary/#ethereum-virtual-machine-evm).
 The ABI defines the contract interface and is used to call contract functions and for contract-to-contract interactions.
 The ABI is represented as JSON and compiled to [bytecode](/glossary/#bytecode) for execution in the EVM.
-See the [Contract ABI Specification <i class='fas fa-external-link-alt'></i>](https://solidity.readthedocs.io/en/develop/abi-spec.html) in Solidity programming language docs for design and specification.
+See the [Contract ABI Specification](https://solidity.readthedocs.io/en/develop/abi-spec.html) in Solidity programming language docs for design and specification.

 ## account
 An account is an object in the blockchain [system state](/glossary/#system-state) identified by a unique [address](/glossary/#account-address).
 It has an intrinsic balance denominated in the native coin [auton](/glossary/#auton), transaction state, and if a contract account has EVM code and contract state storage.